 - Ground Cloves

-How to make the best BBQ rub
+How to make the Best BBQ Rub Recipe

 - In a container or bowl, combine all of the ingredients until the mix is well blended.
 Taste it and adjust to your own liking.
 For more spice, increase the cayenne pepper, or for less spice decrease the chili powder or cayenne.